 The Achievements of the Revolution

 To start with, the Shah regime had become increasingly brutal and corrupt.
 Therefore, the people were feeling oppressed.
 The revolution thus brought an end to the oppression and brutality.
 At the same time, Iran had a new constitution which was approved after a successful referendum.
 This means that in a way, the people had an opinion in the governance of their country.
-For the reasons, the revolution is considered to have led to several changes in Iran and therefore successful,
+For these reasons, the revolution is considered to have led to several successful changes in Iran.